Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- Wisconsin and its opponents have combined to put up more than 42 points in six of 12 games this season.
+- Wisconsin's games this season have gone over 42 points six of 12 times.

 - Arizona State's games have gone over 42 points in eight of 10 chances this season.

-- The two teams combine to average 55.5 points per game, 13.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 55.5, is 13.5 points more than Thursday's over/under.

-- These two squads combine to surrender 37.3 points per game, 4.7 fewer than this contest's over/under.
+- This contest's over/under is 4.7 points greater than the 37.3 these two squads combine to surrender per game this season.

-- Badgers games this season feature an average total of 42.4 points, a number 0.4 points higher than Thursday's over/under.
+- The Badgers and their opponents have scored an average of 42.4 points per game in 2021, 0.4 more than Thursday's total.

 - The 42-point total for this game is 10.5 points below the 52.5 points per game average total in Sun Devils games this season.